Olufemi Peters: Academic career

 Peters started his teaching career at Ahmadu Bello University, Zaria as a graduate assistant in 1982.
-He joined the services of the National Open University of Nigeria in 2003 as an associate professor and later became the first scholar to be promoted to the rank of Professor in the history of the University in 2006.
+He joined the services of the National Open University of Nigeria in 2003 as an associate professor and later became the first scholar to be promoted to the rank of professor in the history of the university in 2006.

-At the Ahmadu Bello University, Peters contributed to undergraduate teaching within the Department/Faculty in the general area of physical chemistry such as; The Chemistry of Industrial Raw Materials; Polymer Chemistry; and Chemical thermodynamics; protein and Carbohydrate Chemistry; Quantum Chemistry; Petroleum Refining Processes; Rubber Technology, and Petrochemical Processes II.
+At Ahmadu Bello University, Peters contributed to undergraduate teaching within the Department/Faculty in the general area of physical chemistry such as; The Chemistry of Industrial Raw Materials; Polymer Chemistry; and Chemical thermodynamics; Protein and Carbohydrate Chemistry; Quantum Chemistry; Petroleum Refining Processes; Rubber Technology, and Petrochemical Processes II.

-Contributed to Postgraduate teaching within the Department/Faculty in the general area of Polymer Degradation and Stabilization.
+Contributed to Postgraduate teaching within the Department/Faculty in the general area of Polymer Degradation and stabilization.

-He served as external Examiner for a number of Doctoral thesis and was at various times, panel member for Accreditation exercises for educational regulatory bodies such as; the Interim Joint Matriculation Board (IJMB); National Commission for Colleges of Education (NCCE); National Board for Technical Education (NABTEB); and National Universities Commission (NUC) respectively.
+He served as an external Examiner for a number of Doctoral thesis and was at various times, a panel member for accreditation exercises for educational regulatory bodies such as; the Interim Joint Matriculation Board (IJMB); National Commission for Colleges of Education (NCCE); National Board for Technical Education (NABTEB); and National Universities Commission (NUC) respectively.

-He also served variously as member as member and Chairman of a number of committees at both Standards Organization of Nigeria (SON) and for the Raw Materials Research and Development Council (RMRDC) respectively.
+He also served variously as member and Chairman of a number of committees at both Standards Organization of Nigeria (SON) and for the Raw Materials Research and Development Council (RMRDC) respectively.

 Public service

 Olufemi Peters was appointed as Executive Director and Chief Executive officer of the Nigerian Stored Product Research Institute (NSPRI) on 4 February 2014.
 The NSPRI is an agency of the Federal Ministry of Agriculture and Rural Development.

-At NSPRI, Peters leads a team of researchers to patent two of the institution's research findings, one of which is NSPRIDUST, a Diatomaceous Earth (DE) which is effectively useful as a grain protectant without side effect to human.
+At NSPRI, Peters led a team of researchers to patent two of the institution's research findings, one of which is NSPRIDUST, a Diatomaceous Earth (DE) that is effectively useful as a grain protectant without side effects for humans.

 During his tenure as CEO of NSPRI, the institute also designed and constructed a 5-tonne parabolic solar dryer for grains, fruits, and vegetables.

-At the expiration of his tenure at the NSPRI, Peters returns to the National Open University of Nigeria on 7 January 2019 and was subsequently elected as Vice-Chancellor of the University and assumed duty on 11 February 2021.
+At the expiration of his tenure at the NSPRI, Peters returns to the National Open University of Nigeria on 7 January 2019 and was subsequently elected as Vice-Chancellor of the University, and assumed duty on 11 February 2021.
+At the expiration of his tenure on 11 February 2026, Olufemi Peters is expected to hand over to Uduma Oji Uduma, who emerged as his successor on 10 October 2025.